Best New York City Christmas Light Tours

 What famous houses of Dyker Heights you will see on your tour

-The most famous houses are located on 83rd and 86th Streets and 10th and 12th Avenues, and although the itinerary may vary a little from year to year, the tours usually take you to see:
+The most famous houses are located on 83rd and 86th Streets with 10th and 12th Avenues, and although from year to year the itinerary may vary a little, it is normal that the tours will take you to see:

-- Lucy Spata: The most famous house is Lucy Spata's, located at 1152 84th Street.
-This Dyker Heights neighbor is the one who started the tradition of decorating her house with numerous figures and Christmas lights.
+• Lucy Spata: The most famous house is Lucy Spata's, located at 1152 84th St This Dyker Heights neighbor is the one who started the tradition of decorating her house with numerous Christmas figures and lights.
 She was joined by the rest of the neighborhood.

 Details of interest

-- The duration of the tours: The duration of the walking tour of Dyker Heights is usually one hour and a half, while by bus is three and a half to four hours and can be complemented with other places in the city.
+• The duration of the tours: The duration of the walking tour of Dyker Heights is usually one and a half hours, while by bus is three and a half to four hours and can be complemented with other places in the city.

-- Best time to see Dyker Heights: from mid-December (in principle they start to light up from Thanksgiving, but there are always some stragglers) and just before dusk, so you have the opportunity to see how all the lights are turned on.
-It is also advisable not to go after 9:00 p.m., as many houses start to turn off the lights after that time.
+• Best time to see Dyker Heights: from mid-December (in principle they start to light up from Thanksgiving, but there are always some stragglers) and just before sunset, so you have the opportunity to see how all the lights are turned on.
+It is also advisable not to go after 9:00 p.m., since many houses start to turn off the lights after that time.

 2. Christmas lights from the tour bus